First published: August 20, 2019

 The stories you are about to read are true.
 Only the names have been changed to protect the innocent.

 When you see as many portfolios in a year as the Calamos Portfolio Analytics team, patterns of portfolio missteps begin to emerge.
-Our team is always happy to help one-on-one but in this post—and because we’re all friends here—we share some findings recently highlighted by our Elise Pondel, CFA, Calamos Product Manager, Strategic Product Management & Analytics.
+Our team is always happy to help one-on-one but in this post—and because we’re all friends here—we share some findings recently highlighted by our Elise Pondel, CFA, AVP, Product Management and Analytics.